 The field of study and level of studies completed.

 You must have at least the four-year equivalent of a U.S. bachelor's degree from an institution of recognized standing to apply for admission.
-The official assessment will be completed by Graduate Admissions, but there are general guidelines that indicate the level of study expected of applicants prior to graduate enrollment at the UW.
+Please review the Graduate School's minimum admission requirements.

 When to Apply